Ecodev/newsletter/Documentation/Manual.rst

 **strongly recommend the use of SQL Recipient List** and to read the [[SQL examples for Recipient List]].

+For CSV, when asked for ``CSV Fields``, you should enter the column names,
+eg: ``email,firstname,lastname``.
+Then file/list/url should only contains the values without any column headers, eg: ``me@example.com,John,Connor``.

 Bounce account
 --------------